-The New York Yankees in their glorious history have had some of the greatest players to play the game of baseball.
-Players like Babe Ruth, Mickey Mantle, Joe DiMaggio, Yogi Berra, Whitey Ford, Ron Guidry, Derek Jeter, and so many more.
-Some were farm-raised, and some were acquired.
+The Yankees, in their glorious history, have had some of the greatest players to play the game of baseball.
+Players like Babe Ruth, Mickey Mantle, Joe DiMaggio, Yogi Berra, Whitey Ford, Ron Guidry, Derek Jeter, etc. Some were farm-raised, and some were acquired.

 When acquiring a player, the New York Yankees either have to spend money or trade players or a combination of both to get the player they want.
 Some have been amazingly successful, like Babe Ruth, Alex Rodriguez, El Duque, Roger Clemens, Roger Maris, Ricky Henderson, and many more.
 But they also have had some bummers.
-Today we examine my picks for the Yankees worst acquisitions.
-I based my picks on how the player performed for the Yankees, and how much they had to pay to get the performance or lack thereof.
+Today we examine my picks for the Yankee’s worst acquisitions.
+I based my picks on how the Yankees performed and how much they had to pay to get the performance or lack thereof.
 Picks are only from the modern era.

 Pedro Feliciano was a two-year $8 million disaster with the Yankees.
 There is little to say here.
 He required two shoulder surgeries after leading the AL with the most starts in the previous three years.
-For the Yankees, he never pitched a game.
-End of story.
+For the Yankees, he never pitched a game—end of the story.

-Owen was coming off a career year with the Expos where he won a gold glove, hit .269, and racked up 24 extra-base hits.
+Owen was coming off a career year with the Expos, where he won a gold glove, hit .269, and racked up 24 extra-base hits.
 He came to the Yankees from the Expos and was so bad at short that he didn’t even complete a year with the Yankees.
-In 1993 the Yankees were in dire need of a shortstop with Prospect Derek Jeter not yet ready.
-So they paid $7 million or a three-year contract.
+In 1993 the Yankees were in dire need of a shortstop with prospect Derek Jeter not yet ready.
+So they paid $7 million for a three-year contract.
 He hit .234 with a stinking .300 OBP.
-The Yankees dealt him to the Angels to playout the contract.
+The Yankees dealt him to the Angels to play out the contract.

-If you think Pavano Igawa and were bad, Ed Whitson was worse.
-The New York Yankees acquired Whitson in a five year deal for $4.5 million from the Padres.
+If you thought Pavano and Igawa and were bad, Ed Whitson was worse.
+The New York Yankees acquired Whitson in a five-year deal for $4.5 million from the Padres.
 For most of his career, he was a near ace pitcher but not for the Yankees.
 What followed?
 Fifteen wins and a 5.38 earned run average over two years with the team.
 They dealt him back to the Padres in 1986, where they’d fork 90% of his contract the remainder of the deal.

 4. Kei Igawa

 Wow-what a mistake this was.
 Kei Igawa was a miserable pitcher.
 The Yankees signed him to a 5 year $20 million contract and paid a $26 million Japanese posting fee to get him in the first place.
 In 2006 Igawa started for the Yankees at the major league level.
-For his first two years, he was 2-4, 6.66 ERA, 13 starts, 16 games, 71 2/3 innings.
-He was then demoted to Scranton Wilkes/Barre for two years and a third-year with AA Trenton.
+He was 2-4, 6.66 ERA, 13 starts, 16 games, and 71 2/3 innings for his first two years.
+He was then demoted to Scranton Wilkes/Barre for two years and the third year with AA Trenton.
 While in the minors, Brian Cashman tried several times to send Igawa back to Japan, but Igawa refused to go.